 TGay editor: change the paragraghs (P280L6) as follows (CID 4122, 4123, 4240, 4335):

 In the BRP frame sent by the initiator during the feedback phase, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the Responder BRP TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates BRP CDOWNs of the packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-If the number of sectors for a pair of TX and RX DMG antennas that were received in the responder BRP TXSS is larger than 16, the BRP frame shall contain feedback for at least 16 received sectors for the pair of TX and RX DMG antennas.
+If the number of sectors for a pair of TX and RX DMG antennas that were received in the responder BRP TXSS is larger than aMinTXSSSectorFBCnt, the BRP frame shall contain feedback for at least aMinTXSSSectorFBCnt received sectors for the pair of TX and RX DMG antennas.
 Otherwise, the BRP frame shall contain feedback for all the received sectors for the pair of TX and RX DMG antennas.

 In the BRP frame sent by the responder during the feedback phase, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the Initiator BRP TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates BRP CDOWNs of the BRP packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-If the number of sectors for a pair of TX and RX DMG antennas that were received in the initiator BRP TXSS is larger than 16, the BRP frame shall contain feedback for at least 16 received sectors for the pair of TX and RX DMG antennas.
+If the number of sectors for a pair of TX and RX DMG antennas that were received in the initiator BRP TXSS is larger than aMinTXSSSectorFBCnt, the BRP frame shall contain feedback for at least aMinTXSSSectorFBCnt received sectors for the pair of TX and RX DMG antennas.
 Otherwise, the BRP frame shall contain feedback for all the received sectors for the pair of TX and RX DMG antennas.

 …